ebi-uniprot/uniprot-keyword/README.md

 Endpoint | Description
 -------- | -----------
-http://localhost:8080/accession/KW-0001 | Return the single keyword entry with all depth relationships exact match on accession=KW-0001 http://localhost:8080/identifier/3D-structure | Return single keyword entry with all depth relationships exact match on identifier=3D-structure with case-sensitive http://localhost:8080/identifier/all/2s | Returns the collection of all the matching keywords which contains the "2s" after ignoring case in identifiers.
+http://localhost:8080/accession/KW-0001 | Return the single keyword entry with all depth relationships exact match on accession=KW-0001 http://localhost:8080/identifier/3d-structure | Return single keyword entry with all depth relationships exact match on identifier=3d-structure with ignoring case (case-insensitive) http://localhost:8080/identifier/all/2s | Returns the collection of all the matching keywords which contains the "2s" after ignoring case in identifiers.
 Return elements in list will resolve relationships at depth 1 http://localhost:8080/search/2s 4s | Returns the unique collection of all the matching keywords which contains the "2s" or "4s" after ignoring case in identifier or accession or synonyms or definition.
 Return elements in collection will contain relationships at depth level 1 http://localhost:8080/v2/api-docs | API documentation in JSON format